Immediately after creating man and woman, God commanded them, “Be fruitful and multiply. Fill the land and conquer it” (Gen. 1:28).

 Just as this mitzvah reinforces our natural aspirations for goodness, so, too, it elevates our thoughts to recognize an underlying unity over time.
 The past, present, and future are all bound together.
 It is not for the flawed world of the present, nor the cruel world of the past, that we bear and raise children.
 Rather, we bring new souls into the world to advance the universe towards the infinitely bountiful world of the future.

 Through the mitzvah of pru u'rvu, we actively participate in the world’s gradual progression.
 We help advance the universe to attain the lofty state when life will be revealed in its noblest form — when cognizant, sentient living beings will attain a state of incomparably refined and meaningful life.
 Humanity will experience a world in which life is no longer an onerous burden, but a precious gift and a wonderful blessing.

 The Divine mandate of “Be fruitful and multiply, fill the world” demands that we perfect the world in all aspects.
-We need to advance the world, both physically and spiritually.
+We are charged to advance the world, both physically and spiritually.
 We are commanded to “fill the world” both quantitatively and qualitatively.

-(adapted from Otzarot HaRe’iyah vol. II, pp. 518-9)
+(Adapted from Otzarot HaRe’iyah vol. II, pp. 518-519)